nkonev/r2dbc-migrate/readme.md

     dialect: mariadb
 ```

-It also supports user-provided dialect.
+It supports user-provided dialect.
 You can pass implementation of `SqlQueries` interface to the `migrate()` method.
 If you use Spring Boot, just define a bean of type `SqlQueries`.
-Example [SimplePostgresqlDialect](https://github.com/nkonev/r2dbc-migrate/commit/86296acf0bbc6a7f4cbffe493cd2c3060d7885e2#diff-ed1c7d95fcf0c0921c5b87c0d91c3f01a7c686f5e69059e8621f55de9e95a334R369).
+Example [SimplePostgresqlDialect](https://github.com/nkonev/r2dbc-migrate/blob/79e69ff03fb8643134eef544744a8f95ab11230a/r2dbc-migrate-core/src/test/java/name/nkonev/r2dbc/migrate/core/PostgresTestcontainersTest.java#L408).

 ## Features
 * Convention-based file names, for example `V3__insert_to_customers__split,nontransactional.sql`